 Interview with Stephanie Stuckey

 I first spoke with Stephanie in March of this year.
 After viewing Thumbwind, she pointed out an error in an article that highlighted Stuckey’s.
-This led to a short email exchange which I asked if she would be willing to do a followup on her role as CEO of the famous confection maker.
+This led to a short email exchange in which I asked if she would be willing to do a follow-up on her role as CEO of the famous confection maker.
 She agreed, and it was during our conversation, she painted a detailed picture of her vision for Stuckey’s future.

 Hardy: Your career has been multifaceted.
-You’re a practicing attorney, you served seven terms in the Georgia state legislature, and you’ve held leadership roles both in City of Atlanta government as well as the non-profit realm.
+You’re a practicing attorney, you served seven terms in the Georgia state legislature, and you’ve held leadership roles both in the City of Atlanta government as well as the non-profit realm.
 What encouraged you to take on running the family business?

 Stuckey: My father retired about eight years ago.
 During this time, we had a small staff that kept operations going.
 We were in a holding pattern.
 If I had not stepped in, an outside group would have likely seized control of the company.
 There is so much potential to revive the Stuckey’s brand, as I hear from customers every day thanking me for keeping Stuckey’s going.
 Stuckey’s reminds people of happy family road trips during their childhood.
 I believe we have a special place in peoples’ memories and American culture – it’s important to keep that connection with our past alive.
-Since taking over, the Stuckey’s team – including my father as Chairman of the Board – has been strategizing on how to introduce Stuckey’s to a whole new generation of customers while re-introducing ourselves to our existing customer base.
+Since taking over, the Stuckey’s team – including my father as Chairman of the Board – has been strategizing on introducing Stuckey’s to a whole new generation of customers while re-introducing ourselves to our existing customer base.

 Hardy: The Atlanta Journal-Constitution noted that you plan to visit all Stuckey’s locations in 2020.
 How is that going?

 Stuckey: We have 69 locations.
-Soon, we’ll have 70 with our new store opening in Perry, Georgia on I-75.
+Soon, we’ll have 70 with our new store opening in Perry, Georgia, on I-75.
 I have been to about half of our locations and should see the others by years’ end.
 Florida is a huge cluster location for us.
 What I saw while visiting the state informed our decision to revamp the Stuckey’s brand featuring our classic blue roof, kitschy souvenir selection, and delicious pecan candies.
 Today only a handful of stores boast our traditional look and vibe – I think our customers want to see a return to that in a fresh re-branded way.

 My father deserves a lot of credit for resurrecting Stuckey’s at a challenging time, as well as creating the concept of Stuckey’s Express.
 This allowed our candies and confections to be available in other stores with a branded display.
 Many Stuckey’s Express displays were located inside of the travel plaza Dairy Queen stores.
 During my visits, I found that we were struggling to keep the brand consistent.
 Not all stores have the same vision.
 We are striving to return to where we were with standalone stores.
-We look to improve relations with our current franchisees and improve the worth of the Stuckey’s brand.
+We look to improve relations with our current franchisees and improve the worth of Stuckey’s brand.